|RYAN CRUTHERS | GENERAL MANAGER/HEAD COACH|

 |MIKE MONDOUX | DIRECTOR OF SCOUTING & PLAYER DEVELOPMENT|

-Mike Mondoux enters his fourth season with the IceRays organization and second as the Director of Scouting & Player Development.
+Mike Mondoux is in his fifth season with the IceRays organization and second as the Director of Scouting & Player Development.
 Mondoux spent two seasons as one of the team's scouts.

 Mondoux spent eight seasons with the Buffalo Regals/Jr. Sabres program, serving as head coach of the 18u squad for eight seasons from 2006 to 2014, leading the team to seven Sectional Titles, seven New York State Championships, and two Eastern Division Titles in the Tier 1 Elite Hockey League (T1EHL).
 In addition, he also served as the head coach for Kenmore West High School for five seasons from 2007 to 2012, becoming Lake Placid Tournament Champions in the process.
 He assisted two different Bowman Cup Tournament Champions in 2012 and 2013, Kenmore West High School in the 2006-07 season, Kenmore East High School for two seasons, and the Buffalo Saints 18U team for two seasons from 2004 to 2006 while assisting the team to two Sectional Titles and two New York State Championships.